am0nt31r0/Delete-Old-Kernels/README.md

 # Tested on
 Maui, Ubuntu and Mint operating systems.

+# Before Running Install
+sudo apt install lolcat

 # Run
-Don't forget to run the script as sudo: sudo ./deleteOldKernels.bash
+Don't forget to run the script as: bash ./deleteOldKernels.bash

 By am0nt031r0